 Child and Family Services Reviews 2001-2004: A Mental Health Analysis

-The Child and Family Services Reviews (CFSR), conducted by the U.S. Department of Health and Human Services in partnership with State governments, is a results-oriented, comprehensive monitoring review system designed to assist States in improving outcomes for children and families who receive services from public child welfare systems.
-The CFSR focuses on safety, permanency, and well-being.
+The Child and Family Services Reviews, conducted by the U.S. Department of Health and Human Services in partnership with state governments, is a results-oriented, comprehensive monitoring review system designed to assist States in improving outcomes for children and families who receive services from public child welfare systems.
+The reviews focus on safety, permanency and well-being.
 It acknowledges that enhancing a child’s healthy development and giving families the tools they need to care for their children will increase the likelihood of achieving these goals.
 Most children who enter the child welfare system have experienced significant trauma and have a high prevalence of mental health needs; however, only about one-fourth of those with diagnosed mental health needs receive specialty care.